 - Names containing ranks, titles or denotation of power.

-- Names causing harm, mockery or imitation of Dungeons&Dragons Online players, NPCs in addition to Turbine, Inc. employees, past or present.
+- Names causing harm, mockery or imitation of Dungeons&Dragons Online players, NPCs in addition to Standing Stone Games, LLC. employees, past or present.

 - Common names, slang words, phrases or references not consistent with the Dungeons&Dragons universe.